Race and ethnicity in the NBA: Coaches

-Bill Russell in 1966 became the first non-white and African-American head coach in the NBA.
+Bill Russell in 1966 became the first non-white and African American head coach in the NBA.
 In the late 1980s, teams began hiring black coaches in large numbers.
+In the 2011–12 season, the league had an NBA-high 16 head coaches of color, including its then-high 14 blacks.
 At the start of the 2015–16 season, there were seven black head coaches in the league, down 50 percent from three years earlier, and the fewest in 16 years.
-At the conclusion of the 2016-17 season there were eight African-American head coaches.
+At the beginning of the 2022–23 season, the NBA had a record-high 15 black head coaches and matched its high of 16 head coaches of color.

 Owners

 Robert Johnson of the Charlotte Bobcats (now known as the Charlotte Hornets) was the first black majority team owner in the NBA in 2004–05.
 He was succeeded as Bobcats owner in 2010–11 by another African American, Michael Jordan.
 In 2013–14, Jordan and Sacramento Kings owner Vivek Ranadivé, who is Indian, marked the first time in the history of major pro sports leagues in the U.S. that there were two non-white majority owners in a league.
-The number of NBA teams with non-white majority owners increased to three in September 2019 with the league approval of Taiwanese–Canadian entrepreneur Joseph Tsai's purchase of Russian Mikhail Prokhorov's 51 percent share in the Brooklyn Nets.
+The number of NBA teams with non-white majority owners increased to three in September 2019 with the league approval of Taiwanese Canadian entrepreneur Joseph Tsai's purchase of Russian Mikhail Prokhorov's 51 percent share in the Brooklyn Nets.
 Tsai had previously held a 49 percent interest in the team, having acquired that stake from Prokhorov in 2018, and exercised an option to purchase the remaining interest before its 2021 expiration date.